 Book -- Evergreen

-This art book I’ve created is a ( mainly ) non-profit project to benefit organizations that are helping our last remaining primeval woodlands and wild spaces.
-It is printed on 100% chlorine-free recycled paper.
-Composed of original artwork and a series of sequential essays concerning the beauty, ecological significance and related spiritual importance of our remaining wild-spaces; the contents describe a poets journey into the ancient woods, learning about some natural sciences first and then into how those facts pertain to our inner world of thoughts and feelings, our souls.
+This art book is a non-profit project to benefit organizations that are helping our last remaining primeval forests and wild spaces.
+It is printed as Eco-friendly as possible.
+Composed of original artwork and a series of sequential essays concerning the beauty, ecological significance and related spiritual importance of our natural open-spaces; the contents describe a poets journey into the ancient woods, learning about some natural sciences first and then into how those facts pertain to our inner world of thoughts and feelings, our soul life.
 The text and images follow and reflect each other throughout the course.
 This has taken 20 years to complete.
 During that space of time, an area roughly half the size of Alaska has been deforested globally; many ancient forests went down, and many animal and plant species went extinct with them.
-This is my expression and contribution to the world-wide concerted effort to mitigate and reverse the historical course of mass deforestation and the subsequent extinctions.
+This is my expression and contribution to the world-wide effort to mitigate and even reverse the historical course of mass deforestation and Ecocide and the subsequent extinctions of many, many animals and plant.

-Ancient forests are special these days; most of us haven’t ever seen one, except in pictures; yet these images remind us of a realm of beauty that once encompassed much of the world’s land surface and wherein much of our ancestry, our mythology and well-being have come from.
+Ancient forests are special these days; most of us haven’t ever seen one, except in pictures; yet these images do remind us of a realm that once encompassed much of the world’s land surface and wherein much of our ancestry, our mythology and well-being have come from.
 In old-growth forests we see things like no other place: For when trees are left undisturbed, they take upon deep characters; When forests are left undisturbed, they live in communities, much like humans, and non-humans.
 In ancient forests we find an intimate association of lifeforms working together to create an incredible place with an obvious harmony and vitality which is quite outstanding in our modern world.
+Yet it is one in which this very modernity relies completely upon.

 Forests bring and hold moisture in the land, they create and distribute fresh air; they build soils through millennia.
 They are at the beginnings of streams and rivers and provide the habitat for a great majority of the Earth’s biodiversity.
 All life forms on earth require healthy forests, whether we are near or far from them; as the world is round, life moves in a circle.